-Getting started on your AA-T or AS-T degree is easy.
-Whether you’re in high school, community college, or still exploring your college path, we have the resources to help you to move forward.
+Getting your Associate Degree for Transfer (also refereed to as ADT) is easy.
+Whether you’re in high school, community college or still exploring your college path, we have the resources to help you to move forward.

 If you're currently in high school:

 Start thinking about your interests and how they relate to a potential career.
-Look into the AA-T or AS-T degrees offered and the campuses that offer them.
+Look into the Associate Degrees for Transfer and the campuses that offer them.
 Also, talk to your school counselor about your plans.
 They can help you prepare academically and put you in touch with a community college counselor.

 Most importantly, don’t neglect your class work:

 - Take college-track courses all through high school

 - Read and write often for school and for pleasure